pgroonga/pgroonga.github.io/how-to/postgrest.md

 $$;
 ```

+###  Search all columns

-### Stored function to search all columns with a keyword:
+Stored function to search all columns with a keyword:

 ```sql
 CREATE OR REPLACE FUNCTION memo_search(keyword text)